Interesting Facts about the Great Sphinx

 Among the ancient phenomena that took place with so many question marks wrapping around it, is the building process of the Great Sphinx and its mysteries.
 The Great Sphinx can be found sprouted in Giza Complex on the Nile River’s western Bank as a part of El Giza, Egypt, claiming three great pyramids as its, keeping an eye on them.

-The Great Sphinx has become the solidification of glory and mystery in the eyes of every traveler who comes to Egypt.
+The statue has become the solidification of glory and mystery in the eyes of every traveler who comes to Egypt.
+Its mere location and posture caught lots of attention from travelers you’ll find it emitting might and sublimity at whatever angle you chose to look at it.
 Its history is treated as an enigma and a source of inspiration that illuminated the imagination of anyone who came across it over the millennia.

 The Great Sphinx Names

 The sphinx had many names across history, as in the New Kingdom it was called "Hor-em-Akhet", which means "Horus of The Horizon" and was heavily worshipped by the public, especially during the reign of Thutmose IV.
 And in the Greco-Roman period, the Sphinx had quite the resemblance to a Greek mythological beast with a lion’s body, a woman’s head, and the wings of an eagle called also the Sphinx.

 However, during the 4th century of the Coptic era, it was known as "Bel-Hit", which means the guardian, but in today's terms, it is being referred to as Abu al-Hawl which means “The Father of Terror”.
 Each of the names mentioned has its own genre of people to stir their interest about where did it come from, even more, they might end up with their own titles to dress the statue with, whether they made sense or not!